Python Throw Exception | Tips for Python Custom Exception

 So, fasten your seatbelts and get ready to delve deep into the intriguing world of Python exceptions!

-Throwing exceptions in Python can be done using the raise statement.
-This can help halt execution when a specific undesired condition is met and provides you with a way to output a clear error message.
-You can even create your own custom exceptions by creating a new class and inheriting from the base Exception class.
+Throw exception in Python by using the raise Python statement.
+This can help halt execution when a specific undesired condition is met and output an error message.
+You can even create your own Python custom exception by creating a new class, inheriting from the base Exception class.

 # throwing an exception